jamescooke/blog/content/2004-travis-migration.rst

   .. image:: |filename| images/200424_branch_status_checks.png
       :alt: GitHub branch status checks required

-  You will need to trigger a build on Travis dot com for these to appear as options in the list of possible checks.
+  You will need to trigger a build on Travis dot com for these new checks to appear as options.

 * Remember to change any build badges on your README from dot org to dot com.